Somali Region: Executive branch

 The executive branch is headed by the Chief Administrator of Somali Regional State.
-The current Chief Administrator is Mustafa Muhummed Omer (Cagjar), elected on 22 August 2018.
+The current Chief Administrator is Mustafe Mohammed Omer (Cagjar), elected on 22 August 2018.
 A Vice President of Somali Region succeeds the president in the event of any removal from office, and performs any duties assigned by the president.
 The current vice president is Adam Farah Ibrahim.
 The other offices in the executive branch cabinet are the Regional Health Bureau, Educational Bureau, and 18 other officials.

 List of Chief Administrators of Somali Region

 Judicial branch

 There are three levels of the Somali region judiciary.
 The lowest level is the court of common pleas: each woreda maintains its own constitutionally mandated court of common pleas, which maintain jurisdiction over all justiciable matters.
 The intermediate-level court system is the district court system.
 Four courts of appeals exist, each retaining jurisdiction over appeals from common pleas, municipal, and county courts in an administrative zone.
 A case heard in this system is decided by a three-judge panel, and each judge is elected.

 The highest-ranking court, the Somali Supreme Court, is Somali's "court of last resort".
 A Seven-justice panel composes the court, which, by its own discretion, hears appeals from the courts of appeals, and retains original jurisdiction over limited matters.
-The chief judge is called the Chief of Soamli Supreme Court Abdullahi Saed Omar.
+The chief judge is called the Chief of Somali Supreme Court Abdullahi Saed Omar.